Ravinfish/Capstone/Hotsprings/Utah.md

 Cost:
 Is there lodging?:
 Website: https://mystichotsprings.com
+Description:

 Name:
 Address:
 Commercial or Natural:
+Need Reservation:
 Hours:
 No. of Pools:
 Temp of pools:
 Bathrooms:
 Road Conditions:
 Cost:
 Is there lodging?:
 Website:

-Name:
-Address:
-Commercial or Natural:
-Hours:
-No. of Pools:
-Temp of pools:
-Bathrooms:
-Road Conditions:
-Cost:
-Is there lodging?:
-Website:
+Description: